rtens/blog.rtens.org/src/articles/travel/2018-05-06 Bhutan Last Part.md

 The first one was with three Bhutanese friends along the "Druk Path" from Thimphu to Paro.

-It started on a beatiful spring day.
+It started on a beautiful spring day.

 ![start off druk path](/img/bhutan/20160430_113024.jpg)
 ![first break](/img/bhutan/20160430_115613.jpg)